 At eDentistry we offer a range of sedation options to help with anxiety, the level of sedation is tailored to each patients individual needs.
 Those who are mildly anxious requiring minor procedures like dental fillings often only require mild sedation such as sleeping tablets or the green whistle, whilst patients who have severe dental phobia and require more complex treatment like oral surgery, would be more suited to intravenous sedation or general anaesthetic.

 To learn more about the type of sedation best suited to you and discuss how you can tackle your dental anxiety, speak to the friendly team at eDentistry today!

 This is the most commonly prescribed form of sedation for anxiety and taken in the form of tablets.
 It is also known to be the most cost-effective and convenient form of sedation in dentistry.

 Methoxyflurane is a volatile liquid which has a characteristic odour and administered using an inhaler (known as the Penthrox inhaler).
 Methoxyflurane has an analgesic effect as well as a sedative effect.
 The analgesic effect happens fairly quickly while the sedation can take a more time.

 Intravenous sedation (or IV sedation) is when a sedative medication is administered into the bloodstream using an IV drip.
-IV sedation can be done at the dental clinic itself and administered by trained dentists.
+IV sedation can be done at the dental clinic itself and administered only be QUALIFIED ANAESTHETISTS.
 Although it is often known as sleep dentistry, IV sedation does not involve the patient being asleep, in reality you may be conscious during treatment and can respond to your dentist.
 However, you may not always remember everything after treatment as IV sedation often results in partial memory loss during the period of treatment.